-Any modification made without authorization or written approval from Daewoo can create a safety hazard, for which the machine owner must be held responsible.
+Any modification made without authorization or written approval from DOOSAN can create a safety hazard, for which the machine owner will be held responsible.

-For safety's sake, replace all OEM parts with the correct authorized or genuine Daewoo part.
-For example, not taking the time to replace fasteners, bolts or nuts with the correct replacement parts could lead to a condition in which the safety of critical assemblies is dangerously compromised.
+For safety's sake, replace all OEM parts with the correct authorized or genuine DOOSAN part.
+For example, not taking the time to replace fasteners, bolts or nuts with the correct replacement parts could lead to a condition where the safety of critical assemblies are dangerously compromised.